Jaime Alguersuari: Return to karting

-In 2022, Alguersuari took part of the Margutti trophy, finishing 16th after climbing 14 positions and setting the fastest lap.
+In 2022, Alguersuari took part of the Andrea Margutti Trophy, finishing 16th after climbing 14 positions and setting the fastest lap.
 He also returned to participate in the Spanish karting championship.

 DJ career

 In addition to driving racing cars, Alguersuari has his own recording studio in Barcelona, and is well known in Spain as a DJ, under the stage name Squire (in reference to his second surname Escudero).
 Alguersuari headlined the 2010 Barcelona Music Conference and has played sets at clubs including Amnesia in Ibiza.
 His debut album Organic Life was released by Blanco y Negro Records on 14 September 2011, and topped the iTunes album chart five days after its release.

-In 2019, he released the album The Leftovers of Stars Collide in collaboration with Pablo Bolívar and in 2021 Squire released STOP, his new album.
+In 2019, Alguersuari released the album The Leftovers of Stars Collide in collaboration with Pablo Bolívar and in 2021 Squire released STOP, his new album.

 "I'm a Formula One driver but I have another thing in my life, and that is music.
 It's obviously quite strange to see a Formula One driver having another life but this is who I am.
 I've always said it's important to follow your instincts: I love music and racing doesn't interfere with that.
 I love to close the door and produce, compose, play music, listen to music.
 I couldn't live without it, just as I couldn't live without racing."

-Personal life

-Alguersuari is openly gay, and is dating Israel Garcia.